MicrosoftDocs/azure-docs/articles/storage-mover/projects-manage.md

 ### [PowerShell](#tab/powershell)

    The `New-AzStorageMoverProject` cmdlet is used to create new storage mover projects.
+If you haven't yet installed the `Az.StorageMover` module, follow the guidance within the [Install Azure Storage Mover modules for PowerShell](module-install.md) article before proceeding.

-You'll need to supply required values for the `-Name`, `-ResourceGroupName`, and `-StorageMoverName` parameters.
-The `-Description` parameter is optional and will be intentionally omitted in the example below.
+   You'll need to supply values for the required `-Name`, `-ResourceGroupName`, and `-StorageMoverName` parameters.
+The `-Description` parameter is optional and will be intentionally omitted in the example below and added in the next section.

    The following examples contain sample values.
 You'll need to substitute actual values to complete the example.